ssec/polar2grid/py/polar2grid/doc/source/rescaling.rst

 Rescaling
 =========

-Rescaling is a polar2grid component shared by most backends that rescales gridded image data via the ``Rescaler`` object.
+Rescaling is a polar2grid component shared by most writers that rescales gridded image data via the ``Rescaler`` object.
 Rescaling provides simple enhancement capabilities to prepare the product data for an image format.
 The following sections describe each scaling function in the rescaling code.
 The defaults provided by Polar2Grid will create nice looking images suitable for most users.

-The functions described below are intended for use by polar2grid backends via the ``Rescaler`` object, but can be used elsewhere if needed.
+The functions described below are intended for use by polar2grid writers via the ``Rescaler`` object, but can be used elsewhere if needed.
 These functions ignore any fill/invalid values in the data.
 Common values for an 8-bit (0-255) output are shown as an example.
 The ``Rescaler``